Wednesday, October 6, 2010

 There seems to be a regress that is polarizing the beliefs of the religious and non-religious.
 It is a symptom of the dangerous assumption that the different ideas that comprise a religion can be upheld or rejected together.
 When a religion is criticized, the critic frequently addresses problems that do not speak to the values held by a believer who has been touched by the faith.

 Many moderate Christians, for instance, hold their faith dear to them because of personal reasons.
 Perhaps they have had a profound experience that they feel compelled to identify as divine.
-Because of the uncertainty of philosophy, they do not find their emotions unreasonable at all--certainly not to the extent that the nonreligious find Christianity as a whole.
+Because of the uncertainty involved with philosophy, they do not find their emotions unreasonable at all--certainly not to the extent that the nonreligious find Christianity as a whole.

 Sometimes it's just as simple as an appreciation of the subculture.
 Whatever the reason a person has for treasuring a faith, it is seldom the same as what is being criticized.
 What causes one person to reject a faith seldom has anything to do with the "presence of God" that someone else genuinely believes to have felt.
 Why is there such a difference?
-Labels.
+It is because of labels.
 The name of the religion that a critic condemns is the same name of the religion that shelters the emotions of a believer.
 A critic can easily become satisfied with the rationale for their distaste without understanding or even considering this spiritually engaging effect.

 Tuesday, May 6, 2008

-More on Existence of God
+Existence of God

-As I have indicated numerous times, spiritual agnosticism by no means dictates whether or not God exists.
+Spiritual agnosticism by no means dictates whether or not God exists.

 Tuesday, December 25, 2007